mschandr/full-stack-challenge/README.md

 ## Notes:

 Frontend is scaffolded using Inertia.js + Vue 3.
-Vite integration issues (likely due to SSL and local dev certs) prevented successful Inertia rendering in browser.
+Vite integration issues (likely due to SSL and local dev certs) prevented successful Inertia rendering in the browser.

 Backend functionality is fully working and testable via Postman or Laravel routes.